 AbilityPoint makes a difference in the lives of individuals and families living with intellectual and developmental disabilities.
-For more than 65 years, AbilityPoint has promoted their general welfare, fostered the development of programs on their behalf and increased the public’s awareness and acceptance.
+Nearly 70 years, AbilityPoint has promoted their general welfare, fostered the development of programs on their behalf and increased the public’s awareness and acceptance.

 History & Mission